nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ecpromis.md

 ## Instrument Details

-The ecPROMIS (Early Childhood Patient-Reported Outcome Measurement Information System) offers clinicians and researchers a brief, efficient, and precise way to evaluate young children’s well-being.
-One component is the Child-Caregiver Relationship Scale, which assesses the degree to which young children develop close, satisfying relationships with caregivers.
-The **ecPROMIS Child-Caregiver Relationship Form (Infancy: < 1 year)** was developed for HBCD based on this scale (specifically the ecPROMIS Parent-Report Short Form v1.0 - Social Relationships – Child-Caregiver Interactions 5a Form) with updated language to make the items suitable for the pre-V03 age range (3 to 9 months) (i.e. the term ‘my child’ was replaced with 'my baby,' per the guidance of ecPROMIS developers, as the original measure was designed for 1-5 year old children).
+The **Early Childhood Patient-Reported Outcome Measurement Information System (ecPROMIS)** provides clinicians and researchers with a brief, reliable way to assess young children’s well-being.
+One of its key components is the Child–Caregiver Relationship Scale, which evaluates the degree to which young children develop close, satisfying relationships with caregivers.

+For the HBCD study, the **ecPROMIS Child–Caregiver Relationship Form** was developed based on the ecPROMIS Parent-Report Short Form v1.0 – Social Relationships: Child–Caregiver Interactions 5a.
+Because the original measure was designed for children aged **1–5 years**, an adapted version was created for **infants under 1 year** (i.e. 3-9 month old infants from visit V03), replacing the term ‘my child’ with 'my baby' per the guidance of ecPROMIS developers.

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">
   <span class="text-with-link">